 Confronting the truth requires courage, commitment, and training

-Along the way, find people who can help support your quest for change.
+Along the way, it’s especially helpful to find people who can help support your quest for change.
 Having emotional support from peers, friends, and family can help you minimize your own personal doubts.
-Finally, create an action plan for yourself and have the courage and commitment needed to tackle each of those obstacles one at a time.
-It won’t be easy; of course, nothing worthwhile ever is.
+But, being honest with yourself still always starts with you.
+Create an action plan for yourself, then gather the courage and commitment needed to tackle each of those obstacles one at a time.
+It won’t be easy, of course, because nothing worthwhile ever is.

 Change your mindset, and change your life

 For example, say that you are new in town.
 Your new job keeps you so busy you don’t have time to make friends.
-Therefore, you feel isolated and spend your time outside of work at home alone.
-The obvious solution is that you need to get out more.
+So, you feel isolated and spend your time outside of work at home alone.
+The obvious solution may be that you need to get out more.
 But, if you focus on what is wrong and how the situation makes you feel, you may not even recognize the solution.

-By focusing on solutions rather than circumstances, your thoughts turn to how to make time to make social connections, rather than allowing your circumstances to define you.
-Change your mindset to one of honest reflection and watch your life improve!
+By focusing on solutions rather than circumstances, your thoughts turn to how to make time to make real connections, rather than allowing your circumstances to define you.
+If you change your mindset to one of honest reflection, you will watch your life improve significantly.